antoniopataro/antoniopataro/README.md

-Hello!
-I'm Antônio, a deveveloper from Brazil.
+hello! i'm Antônio, a deveveloper from Brazil.

-I quit [Aerospace Engineering](https://ufmg.br/cursos/graduacao/2399/91514) college to persue my passion as a full-time.
+i quit [aerospace engineering](https://ufmg.br/cursos/graduacao/2399/91514) college to persue my passion as a full-time.

-Connect with me on [LinkedIn](https://www.linkedin.com/in/antoniopataro/) and check out [my website!](https://www.antoniopataro.dev)
+connect with me on [linkedin](https://www.linkedin.com/in/antoniopataro/) and check out [my website!](https://www.antoniopataro.dev)